 A strike is the most recognizable and publicized element of a workplace dispute, but it’s also one of the most confusing and misunderstood.
 This simple guide helps clarify what a strike is and what’s involved.

 What is a strike?

-- A strike occurs when workers withhold labor in order to improve their working conditions.
+- A strike occurs when a team of people withhold labor in order to improve their working conditions.

-- Strikes are often the most impactful way workers can use their collective power to influence terms and conditions of their employment.
+- Strikes are often the most impactful way working people can come together to influence terms and conditions of their employment.

-- Employees may choose to strike when: 1. an employer commits an unfair labor practice, such as refusing to recognize its workers as a union; or 2. the employer, employees, and their union are unable to reach a collective bargaining agreement and the most recent proposal on the table is unacceptable to employees.
+- the employer, employees and their union are unable to reach a collective bargaining agreement and the most recent proposal on the table is unacceptable to employees.

 - Union members vote on whether or not to strike.
-Because of the personal and collective sacrifices striking requires of workers, many unions require a two-thirds majority vote in order to strike.
+Because of the personal and collective sacrifices striking requires of working people, many unions require a two-thirds majority vote in order to strike.

-- Workers don’t always strike over “bread and butter” issues like wages and benefits.
-Teachers have gone on strike to improve class size; warehouse workers have gone on strike over unsafe conditions; and machinists have gone on strike to keep jobs from going overseas.
+- Men and women don’t always strike over “bread and butter” issues like wages and benefits.
+Teachers have gone on strike to improve class size for their students; warehouse employees have gone on strike over unsafe conditions; and machinists have gone on strike to keep jobs from going overseas.

 - Strikes can be undertaken as a last resort by employees wanting to resolve a significant labor dispute with their employer or when matters are at an impasse and workers have exhausted all other options.

 What’s at stake for striking employees?

 - Strikes can pose significant economic risks for employees, which is why working people and their unions don’t take the decision to strike lightly.

 - Even if they receive a modest level of financial assistance through their union’s strike fund, employees are not paid by their employer during a strike.